Oral Health

 The longer you wait to visit your dentist or orthodontist, the worse it can get.
 You should also get a dental evaluation if a tooth is highly sensitive for more than a few days and reacts particularly strongly to hot and cold temperatures.

-It is important to get evaluated.
+It’s important to get evaluated.
+Keep your trays out of your mouth in a safe, clean container.
 The longer you leave your Invisalign trays out of your mouth, the higher the risk your aligners won’t fit properly.

 When to Worry About Tooth Sensitivity